Skip to Content

 Your dog deserves a vacation!

 • Glamping Hub: According to the Glamping Hub website, they have 24,000 outdoor accommodations ready to book.
-We have used them several times and found some really cool spots.
+We have used them several times and found some cool spots.
 A lot of their rentals are dog-friendly, which we love!

 The Best Dog-Friendly Glamping in New England

-I say dog-friendly because many people travel with dogs, but some of these places allow cats too.
 Here are some of the coolest pet-friendly glamping spots in New England for both dog and cat lovers!

-Rustic Waterfront Cabin in Cherryfield, Maine
+Rustic Waterfront Cabin in Beddington, Maine

 A waterfront cabin in Maine that is available for rent on VRBO.
 Photo credit: VRBO